dtgeoeu-wp6-tsunamis/bingclaw-to-hysea/README.md

 3. Check the rest of the requirements below.
 This workflow includes running codes that have a lot of requirements.
 It uses Docker or Singularity to run BingClaw, which makes it possible to run it on any PC or clsuter.
 However, Tsunami-HySEA uses CUDA-capable GPUs, which means that an image of HySEA would need to be specific for the cluster you are using.
 Therefore, at the moment, this workflow assumes T-HySEA is installed on the cluster you are using.

 ### *Prepare files*
 4. Make sure you have all the input files needed.
 Change parameters in the bingclaw and hysea template files, if needed.
 Note that the workflow will take care of inserting the right file names, so you do not need to change that now.
-However, if there is any other parameter (e.g., simualtion time, friction values, ...) that you want to change, do so in the template.
+However, if there is any other parameter (e.g., simulation time, friction values, ...) that you want to change, do so in the template.
 5. Open the file `run_workflow.py` and set names and parameters in the section INPUT PARAMETERS.
 Parameters marked with *** in the comment are the bare minimum for the user to check and change.
 An example of a the script is `run_workflow_example.py`

 ### *Run the workflow*